jberger/MojoBook/overview.markdown

 Mojo is a low-level web application "framework".
 At a basic level a Mojo application implements a method called `handler`.
 When a Mojo::Server (or subclass) gets a new request, it builds a Mojo::Transaction (technially it asks your app to to so, but this is usually pretty transparent).
-The message parsing is done at this level, creating Mojo::Message instances for the request and the response.
+The message parsing is done at this level, creating instances of subclasses of Mojo::Message for the request and the response.
 Then the server calls your application's `handler` method with that transaction as an argument.

 What the Mojolicious class does is implement this handler method in such a way as to provide the rich api that Mojolicious authors experience.